manavmunjal/Nexus/README.md

 # Nexus
 This is the official repository for the Advanced Software Engineering project of team Nexus comprising of Manav Munjal, Sreenivas Karthik Bandi, Song Li and Sindhu Krishnamurthy.

-# Sentiment Analyzer - Multi-Class Sentiment Analysis with Weka and Naive Bayes
+# Sentiment Analyzer - Multi-Class Sentiment Analysis with Weka and SVM

 ## Project Overview

-A comprehensive Java-based sentiment analysis system using Weka's machine learning library and Naive Bayes classifier with TF-IDF feature extraction.
+A comprehensive Java-based sentiment analysis system using Weka's machine learning library and SVM classifier with TF-IDF feature extraction.
 The system performs multi-class sentiment classification (positive, negative, neutral) on review text data.

 ## Key Features